 FSIS was notified of an E. coli O157:H7 illness possibly associated with ground beef consumption on July 14, 2016.
 The USDA worked with the Colorado Department of Public Health and Environment and the El Paso County Public Health Department to determine that there is a possible link between the products from Ranch Foods Direct and this illness.

 FSIS found E. coli O157:H7 in ground beef products originating from Ranch Foods Direct on July 25, 2016 through laboratory testing and traceback investigation.
-FSIS is working with those departments in Colorado on this outbreak and will provide more information later.
+FSIS is working with those departments in Colorado on this outbreak and will provide more information later as new test results come in.

 You can see the long list of recalled products, along with the package sizes, at the USDA web site.
 They include steak bundles, ground beef,ground tenderloin, ground beef patties, and ground chuck.
 USDA is concerned that some of these products could be frozen in consumers’ freezers.
 The products have the establishment number “EST. 27316” inside the USDA mark of inspection and “PACKED ON” dates of June 6, 7, and 8, 2016.
 They were shipped to wholesale and retail locations in Colorado.
 You can see pictures of product labels at the USDA site.